kolesarm/ShiftShareSEMatlab/readme.md

 #### Description of arguments

 `Yn`
-  : dependent variable
+  : Dependent variable.
+A vector with each row corresponding to a region.

 `Xn`
-  : endogenous regressor
+  : Endogenous regressor.
+A vector with each row corresponding to a region.

 `Zn`
-  : shift-share IV
+  : Shift-share IV.
+A vector with each row corresponding to a region.

 `controls`
+  : Control matrix.
+A Matrix with each row corresponding to a region and each
-  : control matrix---vector of ones if empty
+    column to a control variable.
+A vector of ones if empty.

 `ln`
-  : matrix of shares used in shift-share regressor.
+: Matrix of shares used in shift-share regressor.
 Rows are regions and columns
     are vectors.
-Notice that, for each row, the sum of columns must be less than or equal to 1 This matrix must have linearly independent columns.
+For each row, the sum of columns should be less than or equal to 1.
+This matrix must have linearly independent columns.
+The ordering of regions in rows must coincide with that in `Yn`, `Xn`, `Zn`.
+The ordering of sectors in columns is irrelevant but the identity of the sectors in `ln` must coincide with those used to construct `Zn`.

 `weight`
-  : observation weights
+  : observation weights.
+A vector with each row corresponding to a region.

 `cluster_vec`
   : vector of clusters---no clustering if empty

 `alpha`
   : significance level for confidence interval

 `AKMtype`
   : 1 for AKM and 0 for AKM0

 `beta0`
-  : null hypothesis
+  : null hypothesis.
+By default `beta0=0` if empty.

 #### Description of output